sds/overcommit/README.md

 You can change the directory that project-specific hooks are loaded from via the `plugin_directory` option.
 The default directory is `.git-hooks`.

+### Quiet Hook Runs

+If you prefer to have your hooks be completely silent unless there is a problem, you can set the top-level `quiet` option to `true`.
+Note that if you have many hooks or slow hooks this may not be desirable, as you don't get visual feedback indicating the general progress of the hook run.

 ### Concurrency

 Overcommit runs hooks in parallel by default, with a number of concurrent